Competition Rules

 b) TOP 12 – Solo piano

 → a Sonata by L.v.
 Beethoven, M. Clementi, J. Haydn or W.A.
-Mozart – differing from those presented in previous rounds (excluded music performed in the video submission);
+Mozart that must differ from those performed in previous rounds;

 c) TOP 6 – Chamber music